top of page

 Victoria, British Columbia

-While thousands of British Columbians lined up to be vaccinated, anti-vivisectionists tried to convince the masses that vaccination was no longer necessary in their modern society.
-Their research revealed that smallpox had been eradicated in Britain since the 1930s, largely due to the government's successful vaccination program.
-However, the same vaccination program was now threatening injuries rather than offering protection.
-The program eventually came under review in Britain and was discontinued in 1971 after more than a hundred years of compulsory vaccinations.
-Less than a decade later, in 1980, the World Health Organization announced the eradication of smallpox from the earth, marking the end of a disease that had been known for thousands of years.
+Amid the outbreak, the Anti-Vivisection Society had tried to convince the masses that vaccination was no longer necessary in their modern society.
+Their research revealed that smallpox had already been eradicated in Britain for nearly a decade due to the government's successful vaccination program.
+However, the same vaccination program was now threatening injuries rather than protection.
+After more than a hundred years of compulsory vaccinations, Britain's program came under review and was eventually discontinued in 1971.
+Several years later, in 1980, the World Health Organization announced the eradication of smallpox from the earth, marking the end of the deadly disease known for thousands of years.
 Smallpox eradication is still regarded as one of the most significant achievements in international public health.

 1879::The Anti-Vivisectionists